 To connect to your ownCloud server with the ownCloud mobile apps, use the base URL and folder only:

 In addition to the mobile apps provided by ownCloud, you can use other apps to connect to ownCloud from your mobile device using WebDAV.
-WebDAV Navigator is a good (proprietary) app for Android devices, iPhones, and BlackBerry devices.
+WebDAV Navigator is a good (proprietary) app for Android devices and iPhones.
 The URL to use on these is:

 If you prefer, you may also connect your desktop PC to your ownCloud server by using the WebDAV protocol rather than using a special client application.
 Web Distributed Authoring and Versioning (WebDAV) is a Hypertext Transfer Protocol (HTTP) extension that makes it easy to create, read, and edit files on Web servers.
 With WebDAV you can access your ownCloud shares on Linux, Mac OS X and Windows in the same way as any remote network share, and stay synchronized.

 |In the following examples, You must adjust example.com/ to the URL of your ownCloud server installation.|

 You can access files in Linux operating systems using the following methods.

 davs:// protocol to connect the Nautilus file manager to your

 If your server connection is not HTTPS-secured, use